arvind5/trustauthority-samples/deployment/README.md

    The `KBS_ADMIN` and `KBS_PASSWORD` must match the `ADMIN_USERNAME` and `ADMIN_PASSWORD` used in KBS.env.

    The `KBS_URL` is of the form `https://<IP_address>:9443/kbs/v1`, where IP_address is the IP address of the host machine where the relying-party (KBS) container is running.
 If the KBS is running on same TDVM as the workload, then provide `172.17.0.1` as IP_address.
 Port 9443 is the default listening port for Intel KBS.
 If you change the port number for the Intel KBS container, you'll need to make a corresponding change to `KBS_URL`.
+SKIP_TLS_VERIFICATION if set to **true** will skip the TLS server certificate verification.
+For this demo, set it to **true** since we are using self-signed certificates for TLS.
    `TRUSTAUTHORITY_API_KEY` is the same as used in **kbs.env**.

    ```